axtcsq/IDAssignment1/README.md

+# Assignment 1
-# Purpose and target audience
+## Purpose and target audience
 The user audience for this website is catered to future employers who would like to look at my website portfolio.
 The purpose of this website is to create a portfolio about me, such that I can showcase it my future employer.
 Any external source code used can be found in the word document titled "References".
-A reference page has been created to attribute such sources as well.

-# How it was designed
+## How it was designed
 This website was designed with a modern and simple take.
 Each page contains flexboxes and media queries, thus making it a responsive website that caters to different devices and screen size.
 In creation of this portfolio website, I hope it gives my future employer a general idea about myself and my work.

-# References
+## References
 Davies, Benjamin.
 (2017). person standing on gray high-rise rock formation at daytime photo [Online
     image].
 Unsplash.
     https://unsplash.com/photos/P9BY2joAcwk